andreyromancev/go-conventions/README.md

 ## Comments
 * Comment shoud be a complete sentence and end with a `.`.

+## Testing
+* Unit tests should not use tested unit methods to prepare test data.

 ## External tooling
 * `go:generate` commands should be declared one line before godoc for type.
 	```